While both banks and brokers can help you get a great rate on a home loan, there are differences between the services they offer.

 Firstly, a mortgage broker is responsible for assessing your situation and your creditworthiness.
 This will help him or her to develop a better picture of your chances of qualifying for a home loan.
 This assessment will also typically cover your income levels and ability to repay a mortgage.

 Next, a mortgage broker will take your information and work to find a loan that meets your needs as closely as possible.
 Most brokers have access to vast databases of information on available lenders, allowing them to research your options quickly and effectively.

-Brokers can also provide advice throughout the entire process.
-If you have questions about brokerage, or what your mortgage options are, contacting a broker can be very effective.
+Brokers can also provide guidance throughout the entire process.
+If you have questions about your mortgage options, contacting a broker can be very effective.